 - Done in Undefeatable during the infamous final battle.

-- During the Corridor fight scene in Old Boy, one mook does it, after seeing his buddies get their butts kicked.
+- During the Corridor fight scene in Oldboy (2003), one mook does it, after seeing his buddies get their butts kicked.

-- In Mortal Kombat, Liu Kang prepares for his battle with Shang Tsung by slipping off the robe he was disguised in, revealing his bare upper body.
+- In Mortal Kombat: The Movie, Liu Kang prepares for his battle with Shang Tsung by slipping off the robe he was disguised in, revealing his bare upper body.
 Tsung responds by casting off his own Badass Longcoat, revealing his somewhat less badass waistcoat.

 - Dutch strips down to some scraps of clothing and a lot of mud for his final fight with the eponymous monster.